brianlondregan36/restful-respondent/README.md

 "views.py" under the "respondents" folder has the API calls.
 The page markup is under "templates" folder and javascript is under "static" folder.
-I deployed and hosted the application using Heroku.

 ### 6/13/19 ---